dandelionlabs-io/token-vesting-interface/public/README.md

-# Oxychain project use TypeScript & ReactJS web3
+# Dandelionlabs project use TypeScript & ReactJS web3

 This repo is a template for web3 web applications in TypeScript and ReactJS, contains the basic functionality to manage wallet connection, account change, network change, and shows balances, including error control.